 This rule applies to both singles and doubles.

 If the ball touches the no-volley zone on the serve, you lose your serve.
 You must serve beyond it.
 After that however, you are free to drop the ball into the kitchen area.
 This is called a “drop-shot” and it’s a signature shot in the game of pickleball.The no-volley zone is anywhere inside of the lined box that sits 7 feet off from the net.
 There’s a no-volley zone on both sides of the court, one for each team.

-You’ll hear people say “stay out of the kitchen” meaning you cannot enter this section of the court unless the ball bounce inside this quadrant first.
+You’ll hear people say “stay out of the kitchen” meaning you cannot enter this section of the court unless the ball bounces inside this quadrant first.
 In simpler terms, to step into the kitchen, the ball must land in the kitchen but only after a legal serve has been executed.

 Related Content: Click here for 25 tips to improve your game as a beginner.